Skip to main content

 • The Early Game is defined as the period of time before any player has discarded their chop card.

-• Players must "extinguish" all of the available Play Clues and Save Clues on the board before ending the Early Game.
+• Players must "extinguish" all of the available Play Clues and Save Clues before ending the Early Game.

 • As an intermediate player, you need to know about a few extra rules about the Early Game.
 We don't bother telling the extra rules to beginners because they deal with some edge-case situations.
 We have the extra rules because we want to "squeeze" as much value out of the conventions as possible.